-GCD's Graduation Ceremony usually occurs each year on a Saturday in May.
-Students expecting to graduate must file an intent to graduate application with the

-Registrar before the end of January.
-To participate in the graduation ceremony, students must be within 6 semester hours of completing all coursework for certificates or degrees.
-Diplomas and final transcripts will be made available (or mailed) to students after the Registrar's Office confirms that all coursework has been completed and all financial obligations to GCD have been met.
+Manna University's Commencement Ceremony usually occurs each year on a Saturday in May.
+Students expecting to graduate must file an intent to graduate application with the Registrar before the end of January.
+To participate in the commencement ceremony, students must be within 6 semester hours of completing all coursework for certificates or degrees.
+Diplomas and final transcripts will be mailed to students after the Registrar's Office confirms that all coursework has been completed and all financial obligations to Manna University have been met.
 Diplomas and final transcripts are made available (or mailed) to students in June or as soon as all graduation audits have been completed by the Registrar.